researchmm/VOT2019/README.md

 # SiamDW-based trackers for VOT-2019 challenge
 ## SiamDW_D

-If you failed to install and run this tracker, please email me (hongyuan.yu@cripac.ia.ac.cn).
+If you failed to install and run this tracker, please email me (v-hongyy@microsoft.com).

 ### Prerequisites
 #### Install python packages